uber/hermetic_cc_toolchain/README.md

 This section lists things that I think will happen at some point: either by myself, or my colleagues, or outside contributors.

-* Move Zig cache path to bazel root, so `bazel clean --expunge` clears the zig cache.
-* Provide a way to specify alternative URLs for the zig toolchain (currently zig is downloaded from jakstys.lt, which is nuts).
-* Rename `@zig_sdk//:<toolchain>_toolchain` to
-  `@zig_sdk//toolchain:<toolchain>` or similar; so the user-facing targets are in their own namespace.
-* Provide a way to specify sysroot for Darwin (OSX).
-See [#Compiling OS X executables](#compiling-os-x-executables) for an ongoing discussion.

 # Questions & Contributions